 However, if you’re absolutely sure that you want to do a certain specialty, it makes sense to broaden your experiences by doing other things.
 For example, as an endocrinologist, it was key for me to obtain experience in gastroenterology, cardiology, respiratory and other specialties so I felt more confident with managing the medical take.
-Similarly, at your interview, you can discuss how doing specialties outside of the one you’re applying to ensured you are well rounded and the best candidate for the job!
+Similarly, at your interview, you can discuss how doing specialties outside of the one you’re applying to ensures you are well-rounded and the best candidate for the job!

 It is important, however, to consider that Anaesthetics/ACCS favours applicants who have related clinical experience.
 Therefore you get more points for your specialty application if you have more rotations in the relevant jobs.
 Similarly, for core surgical training, those with some days spent in surgery having observed some cases in theatre are favoured.
 Ensure you review the “Self Assessment Criteria” for whatever specialty you plan to apply to.

 What if I get jobs I really dislike?

 This is a distinct possibility because you may not get your top choice and even if you do, the job may not be what you are expecting of it.
 We are all different and therefore even if you pick a job others have liked it may not be ideal for you and vice versa.